 May 2, 2016: LIHI Executive Director Michael J. Sale, using authority delegated from the LIHI Governing Board, has certified that the Rice Rips Hydroelectric Project (FERC No. P-2556) satisfies the LIHI Certification Criteria.
 A Preliminary Decision was announced on April 1, 2016, and a 30-day appeal period was open through May 1, 2016.
 No requests for appeal were received.
 This Certification Decision includes one facility-specific condition, as follows:

-- Condition 1:On the Owner’s Annual Compliance Statements, the Owner will update LIHI on the status of downstream eel passage at the site.
+- Satisfied in 2020 Condition 1:On the Owner’s Annual Compliance Statements, the Owner will update LIHI on the status of downstream eel passage at the site.
 The Owner will notify LIHI within 45 days of when DMR determines there is a sufficient number of eel to present in the river to conduct the studies needed to determine the best location to install downstream passage.
 A summary of those study results, along with a DMR approved plan and schedule for downstream eel passage installation, shall be included in that year’s Annual Compliance Statement.